 Are gaming laptops good for data science?

 Yes.
 Gaming laptops often offer the best GPU performance per dollar.
 The main downsides are flashy designs, shorter battery life, and potentially lower build quality compared to business laptops.
+The ASUS ROG Zephyrus G16 is a great example of a gaming laptop that works beautifully for ML.

 Final Thoughts